What Is the Function of Leadership?

 Role orientation: Many lab leaders do not consciously think about this, to their detriment, IME.
 Teams function better when roles and responsibilities are clear.
 Do you have a clear sense of Grad Student vs Post Doc roles?
 Beginning vs advanced student?
 I don’t mean rigid roles.
 You do need to have a clear sense of how those roles, student vs postdoc vs technician or staff scientist function.
 Treating a first-year grad student like a postdoc is a recipe for disaster.
 And on the other side, I’ve had clients with new postdocs who continue to behave like graduate students.
 They don’t see how they play a different role as a post doc.

 Roles are not people; people inhabit roles.
 In the system of a research group, there may be missing roles, confusion about roles, or poorly occupied roles.
 A leader pays attention to this and helps the individuals and the system of the lab with role clarity.
-In research, the roles don’t typically have the rigidity we assume happens in the business world, but there does need to be some clarity and attention to roles change.
+In research, the roles don’t typically have the rigidity we assume happens in the business world, but there does need to be some clarity and attention to how roles change over the arc of a trainee’s time in the lab..

 Controlling conflict: This doesn't mean stopping conflict, but rather keeping it from blowing up.
 Sometimes it means figuring out how to use the friction of conflict productively.
 Either often means stepping in and having or brokering difficult conversations.
 Strong leaders do not avoid difficult conversations.